 What do you suppose they expounded to Apollos?
 Apollos received a revelation about tongues.

 It’s this way today.
-Jesus is preached by tremendous orators, and the things of Jesus are taught diligently by great men of God.
+Tremendous orators preach Jesus, and the things of Jesus are taught diligently by great men of God.
 These men are fervent, but they only know water baptism unto repentance.
-They need to understand the baptism of Jesus more perfectly.
+They need to understand Jesus’ baptism more perfectly.
 Jesus said that unless we were born of the water and the spirit, we could not enter the kingdom of God (Joh 3:5).

 Hungry for God

-John the Baptist knew his baptism should be replaced and spoke of it.
-Jesus knew that his baptism would replace John’s baptism.
+Jesus and John the Baptist knew the baptism of Jesus would replace John’s baptism.

 Matthew 3:11 I indeed baptize you with water unto repentance: but he that cometh after me is mightier than I, whose shoes I am not worthy to bear: he shall baptize you with the Holy Ghost, and with fire: